burke86/burke86.github.io/research.md

 ["Weak Lensing in Clusters of Galaxies with PhoSim"](https://www.noao.edu/noaoprop/abstract.mpl?2017B-0824)

-I completed two nights of observations at the WIYN 3.5-meter Telescope at Kitt Peak National Observatory in Arizona using the One Degree Imager (ODI) instrument.
+I completed multiple nights of observations at the WIYN 3.5-meter Telescope at Kitt Peak National Observatory in Arizona using the One Degree Imager (ODI) instrument.
 We experimented with LSST-like survey techniques (short exposures, comparison with physics-based computer models).
-We observed two clusters of galaxies, Abell 115 and Abell 2390:
+We observed three clusters of galaxies, Abell 115, Abell 2390, and Abell 611:

 Pretty pictures coming soon!